Falling Through The Ceiling

 The memoir of Audrey and Larry Jones and their three sons.
 A blend of love, humor and real-life irony, Falling Through the Ceiling makes sense of the nonsensical, shedding light on the challenges of living and raising children with attention deficit hyperactivity disorder (ADHD).

 (Available in Paperback, Kindle e-Book and Nook Book.
 Free shipping for signed book orders.)

-These stories offer the real-deal reality of living with a house full of ADHD, including the ups, downs and chaos of what happened and the consequences of such.
-The authors, a married couple of 45 years, offer experience, practical insight and what they learned from counselors, research and their own mistakes to assist people coping with children and adults who are affected by ADHD.
+These stories offer the raw reality of living with a house full of ADHD, including the ups, downs and chaos of what happened and the consequences of such.
+The authors, a married couple of 50 years, offer experience, practical insight and what they learned from counselors, research and their own mistakes to assist people coping with children and adults who are affected by ADHD.